-Inside the Transit Master Plan Strategy 5: Regional Connections
+Strategy 5: Regional Connections

 The regional connections will help stimulate economic growth locally and across the region by connecting communities and will attract choice riders, reducing congestion and helping to protect the environment.
-The regional connections will also help to make Washtenaw County an attractive place to live and help attract and retain young people.
+The regional connections will also help to make Washtenaw County an attractive place to live, help attract and retain young people and retain property values in out-lying areas.